 by: Kim Taylor, CEO

 Legaltech New York 2020 has come and gone, and I am always grateful for the opportunity to mingle with industry peers, meet up with old friends, and make new ones.
 With such a wealth of industry knowledge from all over the globe in one venue, I appreciate the opportunity to put my ear to the ground and find out what the thought leaders and innovators are saying about trends both in full motion and on the horizon.
+In recent years, the focus has been on online technology and how it is changing the landscape around us.
+For example, the advent of blockchain technology (often used in cryptocurrencies like Sushiswap kaufen for secure financial transactions and investments) could pave the way to better legally binding transactions and contracts.
+This leads to talks of security and legality.
+With all these new technologies how does one keep their assets safe and complaint?
+As the industry is inevitably going to end up mostly digital how do we progress and avoid pitfalls?
 This year was no exception.
 Read below to find out the top five buzzwords I heard at Legaltech New York 2020.

 CCPA and GDPR continue to spark conversations about compliance and how we manage and use personal information.
 And though CCPA is the first state-wide policy, it is surely not the last, so everyone is trying to stay ahead of the game and prepare for future regulations now.
 Companies are starting to realize that many of the tools and processes they have implemented for eDiscovery can also be dually purposed for privacy and compliance tasks.

 Threats from foreign countries interested in acquiring information and technology illegally continue to be a major point of concern.
 Companies will need to adopt new security policies and practices that focus on identifying and protecting sensitive and critical data.
 Also, eliminating ROT (redundant, obsolete and trivial) data will limit exposure and reduce the attack surface.

 - Legal operations